malizas/capstone-project/README.md

 ```
 $ python3 server.py
 ```
+To access the site, go to "localhost:5000/", and have fun creating your very own templates!

 ## <a href="#future-features"></a> Future Features
 * Give users the ability to add their own photocards